What is NS drift

 NS drift is when your domain's authoritative nameservers change unexpectedly — a strong signal of compromise or misconfig.
 NS Drift sits close to the public DNS layer that resolvers, browsers, inbox providers, and attackers all see.
 That makes configuration quality and change control just as important as the underlying standard itself.

 If you are already working through Dns Hijacking and DNSSEC, this topic gives you the missing layer between the raw signal and the decision you have to make.
-For a live check, start with the CyberFurl monitoring and then use the See the DNS posture feature page to see where it fits in the wider CyberFurl workflow.
+For a live check, start with the CyberFurl monitoring and then use the DNS Security Monitoring Solution page to see where it fits in the wider CyberFurl workflow.

 Why NS changes are dangerous